danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 There are different ways to find duplicates in an array. `dup1` represents one way to solve the problem: exhaustively check all possible pairs of elements and return whether a duplicate exists among them.
 In the worst case, `dup1` required quadratic time to return an answer.

 However, if our array is _sorted_, then returning whether there are duplicates in the array takes much less time in the worst case.
-In a sorted array, all duplicate items must be stored right beside each other.
+In a sorted array, all duplicate elements must be stored right beside each other.
 It turns out that a significant number of problems in computer science get a lot easier and a lot more efficient to solve if we can first sort our data.
 Without sorting, many of the systems and software that we have today would not be possible purely because things (like duplicate finding) would take far too long to run.

 But data doesn't always come to us in a pre-sorted form.
 How do we sort---rearrange into order---an array of elements?